Originally Posted by tom roberts

 Later in Brocklebanks we were fed handsomely - the company wished to keep its men.
 I'm trying to recall what the steward's budget was per head.
 I've a vague idea it was less than five bob a day/per man in 1957.
-I don't know how they managed to feed us so well on that budget.
+I don't know how they managed to feed us so well on that figure.

-Anyone familiar with those budgets?
+Anyone familiar with those catering costs?